jtspencer-lab/med-reader/README.md

-# MedDocReader - Medical Document Processing System
+# MedDocReader - Exporation of coding with Visual Code and Copilot

-A comprehensive Python application for processing medical documents using Azure Form Recognizer, spaCy NLP, and PostgreSQL database with a web interface for review.
+A  Python application for processing  documents using Azure Form Recognizer, spaCy NLP, and PostgreSQL database with a web interface for review.

 ## Features